microsoft/vscode-webview-ui-toolkit-samples/README.md

 ## Prerequisites

-You need to have [Node and NPM](https://nodejs.org/en/) installed on your system to run the examples.
+You need to have [Node and NPM](https://nodejs.org/en/) installed on your system to run the samples.
 It is recommended to use the Node version used for VS Code development itself which is documented [here](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#prerequisites).

 ## Usage